pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

 ## Transformers

+Now the next step is to port the attention mechanism into a neural network architecture.
+This is where **transformers** come into play.

-Transformers make use of the attention mechanism to process sequences of words.
+Transformers make use of the **attention mechanism** to process sequences of words.

+> We could also say transformers is a type of neural network architecture that _implements_ the attention mechanism.

 They are a type of neural network architecture that is used for a wide range of natural language processing tasks, such as machine translation, text summarization, and question answering.

-Compared to sequential models like RNNs, Transformers are much faster to train and can capture long-range dependencies more effectively.
-They are also more parallelizable, making them a better fit for modern machine learning hardware.
-They also require less computation to train, speeding up training by up to an order of magnitude.

 The main **advantages** of Transformers over RNNs are: